 The following is a guest post from Mike, our newest guest author.
 The opinions do not reflect those of the editors of Edudemic.
-Want to join the 30+ other guest authors and get your work published on Edudemic?
-Click here to learn more about writing for us.

 The iPad has recently become one of the most commonly used devices in the world.
 People of all ages love using the iPad to play games, browse the internet, watch movies and so much more.
 The iPad has been a hit especially with children; it has millions of applications which attract people of different interests.
 It is preferred over other playing items because a kid can spend hours on it without bothering his/her parent.

 The device is very expensive, so one must be careful using it.
 You should set some rules for your children which they must follow while using the iPad.
 It will help you both to avoid trouble.
 Some of the basic rules are as follow.